kevinburke/talks/documentation/talk.md

 - bulleted lists

+- code samples - and none of the surrounding context

 #### what don't they look at?

 - things that look like ads. example from twilio: "Next Page" link in